 She opened the wobbly screen door, her bag ringing metallic as it struck the frame.
 There was some watermelon she’d cut up earlier waiting to be eaten in the fridge.
 The foil-topped bowl was cold in her hand as she reached for a slender bottle of chamoy powder in the cupboard.

-Using a rubber mallet, she delivered a swift bump to pop open the phone.
+With a rubber mallet, she delivered a swift bump to pop open the phone.
 She wiggled the memory stick loose and transferred it into an adapter linked up to the console.
 It fit snugly.
-After flipping a few toggles, she set her sights on a glow screen, which flashed what looked like a palimpsest of random characters, erasing and reforming repeatedly, and, through the headphones, Selena sang at full volume, bringing pain (but also a kind of joy) to the inside of her ears.
+After flipping a few toggles, she set her sights on a hovering glow screen, which flashed what looked like a palimpsest of random characters, erasing and reforming repeatedly, and, through the headphones, Selena sang at full volume, bringing pain (but also a kind of joy) to the inside of her ears.

 “Ahh!
 FUCK!”
 She tore off her headphones, breaking the connection.

 Abuela appeared in the doorway as if on cue.
 “Y ahorra no fuiste a iglesia, tambien!” she shrieked.
 She’d been waiting to let that one out for a while.